unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Iron Scent_**.
 The rust monster can pinpoint, by scent, the location of ferrous metal within 30 feet of it.

 **_Rust Metal_**.
-Any nonmagical weapon made of metal that hits the rust monster corrodes.
+Any nontek weapon made of metal that hits the rust monster corrodes.
 After dealing damage, the weapon takes a permanent and cumulative −1 penalty to damage rolls.
 If its penalty drops to −5, the weapon is destroyed.
-Nonmagical ammunition made of metal that hits the rust monster is destroyed after dealing damage.
+Nontek ammunition made of metal that hits the rust monster is destroyed after dealing damage.

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 5 (1d8 + 1) piercing damage.

 **_Antennae_**.
-The rust monster corrodes a nonmagical ferrous metal object it can see within 5 feet of it.
+The rust monster corrodes a nontek ferrous metal object it can see within 5 feet of it.
 If the object isn’t being worn or carried, the touch destroys a 1-foot cube of it.
 If the object is being worn or carried by a creature, the creature can make a DC 11 Dexterity saving throw to avoid the rust monster’s touch.

 If the object touched is either metal armor or a metal shield being worn or carried, its takes a permanent and cumulative −1 penalty to the AC it offers.
 Armor reduced to an AC of 10 or A medkit that drops to a +0 bonus is destroyed.
 If the object touched is a held metal weapon, it rusts as described in the Rust Metal trait.